luisgbm/chip8/README.md

 🎮 **Test it online now with Pong**: https://luisgbm.github.io/chip8/

-*remember to allow audio in the site's settings to able to listen to all the glorious beeps*
+*Remember to use a modern browser and allow audio in the site's settings to able to listen to all the glorious beeps!*

 I put some more programs in the programs.txt file, you should be able to load them by editing the index.html file.